-Large-scale mitigation efforts to phase out anthropogenic emissions are likely no longer sufficient to keep global mean surface temperature from rising less than 2°C above pre-industrial levels, which is required to avoid significant impacts on societies and ecosystems (Masson-Delmotte et al., 2018).
+- 20 Large-scale mitigation efforts to phase out anthropogenic emissions are likely no longer sufficient to keep global mean surface temperature from rising less than 2°C above pre-industrial levels, which is required to avoid significant impacts on societies and ecosystems (Masson-Delmotte et al., 2018).
 Stratospheric aerosol geoengineering (SAG) has been suggested as part of a portfolio of responses, including mitigation, adaptation, and carbon dioxide removal, to potentially reach required surface temperature targets and to reduce some of the effects of anthropogenic interference in the climate system (e.g., Long and Shepherd, 2014; Lawrence et al., 2018; MacMartin et al., 2018).
-Here we present climate model experiments designed to assess impacts as a function of future greenhouse gas concentrations, the amount of SAG application, target temperatures, and the details of the application.
+Here we present climate model experiments designed to - assess impacts as a function of future greenhouse gas concentrations, the amount of SAG application, target temperatures, and the details of the application.

-Various uniformly defined stratospheric aerosol geoengineering modeling experiments of different complexity have been designed within the Geoengineering Model Intercomparison Project (GeoMIP) to be performed by different modeling groups, within Coupled Model Intercomparison Project 5 (CMIP5) (Kravitz et al., 2011) and CMIP6 (Kravitz et al., 2015).
+Various uniformly defined stratospheric aerosol geoengineering modeling experiments of different complexity have been designed within the Geoengineering Model Intercomparison Project (GeoMIP) to be performed by different modeling groups,

+- 30 within Coupled Model Intercomparison Project 5 (CMIP5) (Kravitz et al., 2011) and CMIP6 (Kravitz et al., 2015).
 These simulations involve either injecting sulfur dioxide at the equator or using earlier derived prescribed aerosol distributions to reach the described goals (e.g., Pitari et al., 2014).
 These were designed, for instance, to keep the radiative forcing at 2020 levels, or apply a constant injection followed by a termination of the injection after 50 years.
-New GeoMIP experiments were designed for CMIP6, using a high forcing SSP5-85 scenario as a baseline and applying either sulfur dioxide injections or solar dimming in order to reach the moderate radiative forcing of the SSP2-45 scenario (Kravitz et al., 2015).
+New GeoMIP experiments were designed for CMIP6, using a high forcing SSP5-85 scenario as a baseline and applying either sulfur dioxide injections or solar - 35 dimming in order to reach the moderate radiative forcing of the SSP2-45 scenario (Kravitz et al., 2015).
 However, no Tier 1 GeoMIP experiments have been designed so far to achieve the 2.0°C and 1.5°C required temperature targets of the Paris Agreement.
-Furthermore, earlier GeoMIP experiments specify injections at or in a region around the equator, which result in excessive cooling of the tropics and less cooling of high latitudes, in turn causing large-scale precipitation shifts (Kravitz et al., 2013).

-The geoengineering large ensemble (GLENS) project has defined experiments that aim to keep surface temperature values at close to present day levels to reduce impacts from global warming (Tilmes et al., 2018).
+Furthermore, earlier GeoMIP experiments specify injections at or in a region around the equator, which result in excessive cooling of the tropics and less cooling of high latitudes, in turn causing large-scale precipitation shifts (Kravitz et al., 2013). - 40 The geoengineering large ensemble (GLENS) project has defined experiments that aim to keep surface temperature values at close to present day levels to reduce impacts from global warming (Tilmes et al., 2018).
 The experiments used a feedback controller to maintain global average surface temperatures, as well as equator-to-pole and interhemispheric temperature gradients, at 2020 levels.
-After each year of the simulation, the amount of sulfur injections at each of the four different latitude locations in the stratosphere was calculated, based on the deviations in meeting these surface temperature goals (see Appendix for more details).
 GLENS was based on a high forcing future climate scenario (RCP8.5) and required an increasing amount of sulfur injection with time.
-GLENS simulations have shown that using global surface temperature and surface temperature gradients, instead of only controlling for global surface temperature, results in reduced side effects, including more even cooling and reduced shifts in precipitation pattern (Kravitz et al., 2019).
-However, there are other changes in the climate system that do not directly correlate with these quantities.
+GLENS simulations have shown that keeping global surface temperature and temperature gradients - 45 changing results in benefits with respect to temperature related impacts compared to experiments that only focus on controlling for global surface temperature (Kravitz et al., 2019).
+However, there are other changes in the climate system that do not directly correlate with surface temperatures.
 Those include changes in atmospheric circulation and transport, monsoonal rainfall, and chemistry, as well as some responses of the biosphere on land and ocean.
-The magnitude of changes has been shown to be at least in part dependent on the applied amount and details of the application of SAG (Kravitz et al., 2017; Richter et al., 2018; Kravitz et al., 2019; Simpson et al., 2019; MacMartin et al., 2019).
+The magnitude of changes has been shown to be at least in part dependent on the applied amount and details of the application of SAG (Kravitz et al., 2017; Richter et al., 2018; - 50 Kravitz et al., 2019; Simpson et al., 2019; MacMartin et al., 2019).
 Furthermore, risks to climate and ecosystems posed by a sudden SAG termination grow with increasing amount of sulfur injection.
 Consequently, side effects and risks depend strongly on the required amount of intervention application, which is defined by the desired targets and the underlying greenhouse gas concentration pathway.